 Brown’s highest priority is the health and safety of our students.
 In terms of study abroad programming and international travel, the University’s International Travel and Risk Assessment Committee (ITRAC) will continue to monitor public health and travel advisory guidance from local public health officials, the Centers for Disease Control and Prevention, the US Department of State, and International SOS.
 This page will be updated as new information is available.

-This page was last updated on January 19, 2021.
+This page was last updated on April 5, 2021.